pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 This might be due to your workloads using a custom Ingress issuer.
 To solve this issue, either:

 - Configure `ca_cert_data` following the instructions in [Configure CA Cert Data](#set-ca-crt).
 - Deactivate TLS by setting `shared.ingress_issuer: ""`.
 VMware discourages this method.
+Deactivating TLS reduces your ability to test plugin functionality and iterate quickly.

 #### <a id="set-ca-crt"></a> Configure CA Cert Data